 \subsection{Overview}

-In order to validate the modeling ability of \shortname{}, we conduct extensive experiments on a wide range of well-adopted benchmark datasets across five most common time series analysis tasks, including long- and short-term forecasting, imputation, anomaly detection, and classification.
-The tasks and datasets are of different characteristics and examine different aspects of the model.
-Table \ref{tab:task_summary} summarizes the five tasks, datasets, and evaluation metrics we used in the experiments.
+In order to validate the modeling ability of \shortname{}, we conduct extensive experiments on a wide range of well-adopted benchmark datasets across \emph{five} most common time series analysis tasks, including long-term forecasting, short-term forecasting, imputation, anomaly detection, and classification.
+The tasks and benchmark datasets are of different characteristics that we leverage them to investigate on different aspects of \shortname{}.
+Table~\ref{tab:task_summary} summarizes the five tasks, datasets, and evaluation metrics we use in the experiments.

-We compare our proposed \shortname{} with state-of-the-art task-general and task-specific approaches.
-We select TimesNet \cite{wu2023timesnet}, PatchTST \cite{nie2023time}, ETSformer \cite{woo2022etsformer}, DLinear \cite{zeng2023transformers}, LightTS \cite{zhang2022less}, Non-stationary Transformer (NST) \cite{liu2022stationary}, and FEDformer \cite{zhou2022fedformer} as task-general baselines for comparison in all the five tasks.
-Among them, TimesNet is the state-of-the-art task-general approach, and PatchTST is a recent approach that shows impressive performance in time series forecasting and representation learning.
-The others, although originally proposed for forecasting, have been evaluated by \cite{wu2023timesnet} and show good performance on the five tasks.
-Meanwhile, these approaches have covered mainstream deep learning architectures, including Transformer (PatchTST, ETSformer, NST, FEDformer), CNN (TimesNet), and MLP (DLinear, LightTS), which help to provide a comprehensive view on the time series analysis problem.
-Furthermore, we include state-of-the-art task-specific approaches into the comparison for the forecasting, anomaly detection, and classification tasks.